gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 _________________________________________
 ## Comparison vaccinated vs. unvaccinated with eliminated bias - using different Methodes

-### I have not yet found a scientific Cox/Poisson time-varying Methode that completely eliminates the bias caused by the restriction “date of death > date of last dose” in order to fairly compare vaccinated and unvaccinated individuals and calculate efficacy
+**I have not yet found a scientific Cox/Poisson time-varying Methode that completely eliminates the bias caused by the restriction “date of death > date of last dose” in order to fairly compare vaccinated and unvaccinated individuals and calculate efficacy**
-### Taking into account the distortion of the methods listed below, the effectiveness appears to be comparable to that of a placebo.
-Provided there are no code errors.
----

-### Since most scientists use R code, I will shortly be publishing the R code scripts.
+Since most scientists use R code, I will shortly be publishing the R code scripts.

 _________________________________________